sferrini/saigon/docs/step_1.md

 ```
 `000001b0` -> `00 00 00 00 ff cf fa ed  fe` -> `000001b4` -> `0x1b4`

--Use `0x1b4` to decrypt the kernel with  `lzssdec`:
+-Use `0x1b4` to decompress the kernel with  `lzssdec`:

 `lzssdec -o 0x1b4 < path_to_your_kernel > path_to_your_kernel.dec`

-Now that we have the decrypted kernel, we can use `joker` to get the list of kexts available.
+Now that we have the decompressed kernel, we can use `joker` to get the list of kexts available.

 ## Step (3) Use joker to list and extract the kexts: